waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 2 (Agent): The wall is an illusion or has a hidden switch.**
   - **Test:** Moved to (5, 3), faced left towards the wall at (4, 3), and pressed 'A'.
   - **Conclusion:** FAILED.
 No interaction occurred.
 Hypothesis is debunked.
+### Sprout Tower Puzzle - New Hypotheses (from Agent - Turn 3411)
+1. A switch or path on the 3rd floor of Sprout Tower opens the western section of the 2nd floor.
+2. Stepping on a specific tile inside the temporarily passable central pillar triggers the opening of the western wall.
+3. The effect of interacting with the Sage at (12,3) is different depending on which adjacent tile the player stands on.